-It often comes to mind when we say we should cut back and stop using dangerous behavior because this will “kill our brains”.
+“Alcohol can affect several parts of the brain, but, in general, contracts brain tissues, destroys brain cells, as well as depresses the central nervous system” (Alcoholism and its Effects on the Central Nervous System, Mukherjee, 2013.)
+It often comes to mind when we say we should cut back and stop using dangerous behavior because this will “kill our brains.”
 Can alcohol actually damage brain cells?
 Researchers at Harvard Medical School believe drinking damages brain cells which are responsible for processing thoughts and help to control movement and communicate information between neurons and other parts of the brain.
 The effects of alcohol and smoking on the white matter may cause heightened damage to the body.

 The Cerebral Cortex

 The region of the nervous system known as the cerebellum is responsible for coordination and balance.
-When it becomes impaired by alcohol, people may experience unsteadiness while walking or standing; staggering when approaching an object that they would normally jump over without thinking about too much (like a low wall); falling down if not careful enough to avoid tripping on their own feet before reaching whatever destination he/she had in mind when the drinking began.
+When it becomes impaired by alcohol, people may experience unsteadiness while walking or standing, staggering when approaching an object that they would normally jump over without thinking about too much (like a low wall), and falling down if not careful enough to avoid tripping on their own feet before reaching whatever destination he/she had in mind when the drinking began.
 This can happen even when fully sober!
-It’s also possible your hands might start shaking due to both behaviors occurring at once: drink causing loose control over body movements + hand tremor caused simply from holding onto something too long without release.
+It’s also possible your hands might start shaking due to both behaviors occurring at once: drink causing loose control over body movements and hand tremor caused simply by holding onto something too long without release.

-The Hippocampus is a part of the brain that controls memory.
-Alcohol consumption can impact this area, hindering brain function causing blackouts and affecting your ability to learn new information or remember things as you go through life with lessening mental faculty over time due in large part because chronic usage affects our brains’ neurotransmitters – those chemical messengers between cells whose job it is transport signals across tiny distances inside each complex organ system (Neurotransmitter).
+The hippocampus is a part of the brain that controls memory.
+Alcohol consumption can impact this area, leading to neuronal damage and further memory and cognitive impairment.
+Alcohol can hinder brain function causing blackouts, affecting your ability to learn new information or remember things as you go through life, and lessening mental faculty over time due in large part because chronic usage affects our brains’ neurotransmitters – those chemical messengers between cells whose job it is transport signals across tiny distances inside each complex organ system (neurotransmitter).
 This leads us into having worse memories which then impacts how old people may feel themselves getting despite any cognitively-driven attempts at prevention by employing certain strategies like not drinking alcohol every day but instead only on weekends; taking breaks from binge drinking and alcohol abuse.

-Impact of alcohol abuse on the developing brain
+What is the impact of alcohol abuse on the developing brain?

 Teenagers are developing their brains, making them more susceptible to the harmful effects of alcohol abuse.
 Research shows that teenagers who start drinking early will be prone to addiction later in life as well – so it’s important for parents and teachers alike to understand how this happens at an adolescent level!